-Until now, the diaries only existed in German, because we are playing in German and I have been posting them on the German-language Tanelorn forum.
-But some English-speaking friends and family members expressed an interest in my session reports, so I’ve decided to translate them into English.
+For several years, the diaries only existed in German, because we are playing in German and I have been posting them on the German-language Tanelorn forum.
+But some English-speaking friends and family members expressed an interest in my session reports, so I decided to translate them into English.
 I have no idea how long it will take me to catch up, but better late than never, I guess.
 Anyway, if you’ve read the Miami Files diaries in German, you already know everything that is to appear in this new section of my blog, „Miami Files (English)“.

 Our group is nicknamed „the Pretty Men“, because all of us play male characters who are all fairly handsome and/or have tons of charisma.
 We didn’t plan things that way when creating the characters, but that’s how they turned out, and now they have to live with the nickname.
 Ah well.
-(Another nickname, „the Knights of Miami“, came up during our fourth adventure, i.e. the first one I am writing about here, and now both names are being used pretty much interchangeably.)
+(Another nickname, „the Knights of Miami“, came up during our fourth adventure, i.e. the first one for which I wrote a session diary, and now both names are being used pretty much interchangeably.)